 Gary, you have no idea what goes on out on the road.

-So in other words, out on the road, they would make arrangements.
+So, in other words, out on the road, they would make arrangements.

-So basically the Secret Service was used as his private I I don't know, I don't want to use the wrong word here.
+I don't want to use the wrong word here.

-I mean the Secret Service was put in the position of having to keep secrets about the many affairs and sexual liaisons this guy's having.
+I mean, the Secret Service was put in the position of having to keep secrets about the many affairs and sexual liaisons this guy's having.

 Sure, absolutely.

-They have to go over the radio and have an agent jump in the car with the president's wedding ban because he took it off the night before because he was meeting with somebody and they had a ra they had to use a government car and race all the way across the the town to the air the waiting Air Force One with his wedding ban.
+I mean, listen, when you're protecting a president and they have to go over the radio, as Air Force One's getting ready to lift off from an airport in Chicago, they have to go over the radio and have an agent jump in the car with the president's wedding band because he took it off the night before because he was meeting with somebody, and they had to use a government car and race all the way across the town to the waiting Air Force One with his wedding band.

-He couldn't return without the wedding ban.
+You know, he couldn't return without the wedding band.

 All right, guys, thank you for telling your story.